TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-07-08-7-tips-to-write-flawless-issue-report-on-github.md

     Do you want to be clear to the maintainer, be understood and resolve your issue quickly?
     Here is how to write.

-tweet: "New Post on #php 🐘 blog: 7 Tips to Write Flawless Issue Reports on Github"

 updated_since: "November 2020"
 updated_message: |